The 5 Most important Camera Settings For Portrait Photography

 • checkout my new (sharpest) lens for portrait photography: Sigma 56MM F1.4

-so if you’re a beginner or even a PRO and want to learn something new and interesting ways to do better portrait photography or want to know how to do portrait photography then this article is for you.
+Hence, if you’re a beginner or even a PRO and want to learn something new and interesting ways to do better portrait photography or want to know how to do portrait photography then this article is for you.

-I personally used all of these tips to improve my portrait photography performance…
+I personally used all of these tips to improve my portrait photography performance and refer to this further based on experience…

-here is the first and very important part.
+Here is the first and very important part.

 1. Manual Mode